tgtechy/CountdownGIFGenerator/README.md

 - A single GIF countdown from 5 to 0 will be generated if the "Generate a single GIF" is checked.
 - A series of five GIFs will be generated if the "Generate a series of GIFs" is checked.
 One GIF will countdown from 5 to 0, then another GIF will countdown from 4 to 0, etc.

-The GIFs are stored in the directory of your choice with the filename "Countdown_XX.gif" where XX is the beginning countdown number.
+The GIFs are stored in the directory of your choice as "Countdown_XX.gif" where XX is the beginning countdown number.

-Settings are saved when you exit and reloaded when you restart the program.
+Settings are saved when you exit and reloaded when you start the program.

 The settings file is located in the folder APPDATA\Roaming\CountdownGIFGenerator.
 For example, if the user is "admin," the folder path and filename is: